qawolf/qawolf/docs/docs/add_assertions.md

 In this guide, we'll add assertions to our test on [TodoMVC](http://todomvc.com/examples/react).

-We recommend adding assertions with the [expect-playwright library](https://github.com/playwright-community/expect-playwright), which makes it easy to write assertions with Playwright and Jest.
+We recommend adding assertions with the [expect-playwright library](https://github.com/playwright-community/expect-playwright), which automatically waits for assertions.
 QA Wolf includes this library by default, so you do not need to install anything to use it.

 ### Assert that text appears